chateight/tello_python/README.md

 # tello_python

-contoril the tello from python scripts
+control the tello from python scripts